 modulating dopaminergic regions, thereby behavior on longer timescales.
 Hormones

 thus not only regulate and control social behavior but are also key to adult neurobehavioral

 plasticity.
 Here, we present literature showing hormone-driven behavioral effects that persist

 for extended periods of time beyond acute effects of the hormone, highlighting a fundamental

 role of sex steroid hormones in adult neuroplasticity.
 We provide an overview of the relationship

 between testosterone, motivation measured from objective effort, and their influence in

 enhancing subsequent effort in competitions.
 Implications for an important role of testosterone

 in enabling neuroplasticity to improve performance will be discussed.

-Losecaat Vermeer A.B, Riecansky I, Eisenegger C. Competition, sex hormones and adult neurobehavioral plasticity, Progress in Brain Research, 2016, in press.
-PDF (proof)
+Losecaat Vermeer A.B, Riecansky I, Eisenegger C. Competition, sex hormones and adult neurobehavioral plasticity, Progress in Brain Research, 2016, 229, 213-238.
+PDF